beginning of content

 Paget's disease is a chronic bone disorder where your bones become weakened and deformed.
 It can develop in any bone in your body, but commonly affects the bones of your:

-Your bones are a living tissue.
+Your bones are living tissue.
 They are constantly being broken down and replaced.
-Paget's disease occurs when something goes wrong with this process, and your bones break down more quickly than normal.
+Paget's disease occurs when your bones break down more quickly than normal.
 The new bone that develops is weaker than normal healthy bone tissue.

 What causes Paget's disease?